gsl12/Tiny-M/usermods/Tiny-dooM/README.md

 - 4x Top trim pieces
 - 4x Feet.
 Optionally print black portion using Ninjaflex or similar TPU by filament swap.
 Use XX% infill
+- TBD Panel retention:  Double pane?
+In slot or slight inset from frame?